Vale-X/StubbedShaderConverter/README.md

 ## KomradeSpectre's MaterialControllerComponent

 This is a tool that can be used with [Twiner's RuntimeInspector](https://thunderstore.io/package/Twiner/RuntimeInspector/) to control/customise materials in-game.
-This is extremely useful in getting the exact settings you want/need for materials.
+This is extremely useful in getting the exact settings you want/need for materials. __THIS TOOL ONLY WORKS WITH STANDARD, CLOUD REMAP AND INTERSECTION SHADERS__.

-1. Call `MaterialController.AddMaterialController
+1. Call `MaterialController.AddMaterialController` and plug in the specific GameObject you want to customise the materials of.
+2. In-game, open RuntimeInspector with `ctrl + [` and `ctrl + ]`.
+3. Select your GameObject in the heirarchy view on the right window.
+4. Select the relevant `Controller Component` to edit the material's shaders.
+5. Apply resulting shader properties to the material within your unity project!